MikroElektronika/mikrosdk_click_v2/clicks/heartrate5/details.md

 ### Application Init

-> Configures the micro controller for communication and initializes the click board.
+> Configures the micro controller for communication and initializes the Click board.

 ```c